MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell.md

 ## Authenticate to Azure

 Cloud Shell is automatically authenticated under the Microsoft account with which you logged into the Azure portal.

-Also, once logged into your Microsoft account, you're automatically logged into the default Azure subscription for that account.
-If the current Microsoft account is correct, and you want to switch subscriptions, see the section, [Specify the current Azure subscription](#set-the-current-azure-subscription).
+If you have multiple Azure subscriptions, you can [switch to one of your other subscriptions](#set-the-current-azure-subscription).

-Terraform supports several options for authenticating to Azure.
+If you want to log into another Microsoft account, Terraform supports several options for authenticating to Azure.
 The following techniques are covered in this article:

 - When using Terraform interactively, [authenticating via Microsoft account](#authenticate-via-microsoft-account) is recommended.
 - When using Terraform from code, [authenticating via Azure service principal](#authenticate-via-azure-service-principal) is one recommended way.